fudab/fudab.github.io/covid-19/bag_end_china.md

     <td>(d) Number of people dead. </td>
   </tr>
   <tr>
-    <td colspan="2">Figure 1: The provincial level summary of COVID-19 by March 10, 2020 in China.
+    <td colspan="2">Figure 1: The provincial level summary of COVID-19 by March 10, 2020 in China using bar charts.
 There are 30 individuals in total, consisting of 26 provinces and four municipalities.
+All corresponding numbers are marked at the end of the bars.
 We do not include imported cases in our data.</td>
   </tr>
 </table>